Does oxygen in the vacuum of space absorb IR Radiation?

 Besides this, in thermal radiation theory, all substances are said to radiate infrared; if N2 and O2 don't, then there is a contradiction.

-It is instrumentation: we have been using an instrument that uses thermopile detectors.
-These thermopiles discriminate both N2 and O2 as – due to N2 and O2 lack of a symmetric/ non electric dipole moment – they do not generate electricity via the Seebeck effect and so are not measured; while CO2, CH4, H2O, and the others (the so called greenhouse gases, but really should be called the thermoelectric gases) – do and are.
+It is instrumentation: We have been using an instrument that uses thermopile detectors.
+These thermopiles discriminate both N2 and O2 as—due to N2 and O2's lack of a symmetric/non-electric dipole moment—they do not generate electricity via the Seebeck effect, and so are not measured, while CO2, CH4, H2O, and the others (the so-called greenhouse gases, but really should be called the thermoelectric gases) do and are.

-I have discovered N2 and O2 both have vibration modes in the IR range of the electromagnetic spectrum, at 2330cm-1 and 1556 cm-1 respectively, and these vibrational modes can both be clearly observed by using a Raman Spectrometer.
+I have discovered that N2 and O2 both have vibration modes in the IR range of the electromagnetic spectrum, at 2330 cm-1 and 1556 cm-1, respectively, and these vibrational modes can be clearly observed using a Raman Spectrometer.

 She followed my reasoning.